-This week we sat down with Tracy Cholka, Communication Manager from Mountain View School Division in Manitoba, Canada, to discuss all things Edlio CMS.
+This week we sat down with Tracy Cholka, Communications Manager from Mountain View School Division in Manitoba, to discuss the implementation of the Edlio CMS.

 Mountain View School Division is a rural school division.
 It has approximately 550 staff and 3100 students in 16 schools, within 7 communities.
 Geographically, they are a large division of 8000 square kilometers.
 Tracy stated “One interesting thing to note about our division, is that some of our communities have limited access to cellphone and internet coverage, so that creates some challenges as we try to move forward with some of these new technology platforms.
 We are mindful of some of these limitations for our stakeholders, and we continue to balance technology and more traditional forms of communication.”